pauldijou/redux-act/README.md

 You can also use a [browser friendly compiled file](https://unpkg.com/redux-act@latest/dist/redux-act.js) or the [minified version](https://unpkg.com/redux-act@latest/dist/redux-act.min.js) from NPM CDN (mostly for online demo / snippets).

+**Browser support**: this lib uses `String.prototype.startsWith` which is not supported by IE11.
+Be sure to add a polyfill if you are targeting this browser.
+[Learn more](https://github.com/pauldijou/redux-act/pull/77).

 ## Content

 - [Usage](#usage)